 Rosaleen Fitzgerald Harris

-Rosaleen Elizabeth Fitzgerald Harris was born on September 1916 in Southampton , England.
-At the young age of 4 and like her sister Anabelle , she would have traveled with their mother Beatrice to Togher after they purchased Feirm Bawn in 1920.
+Rosaleen Elizabeth Fitzgerald Harris was born on 9th September 1916 in Southampton , England.
+At the young age of 4 and like her sister Annabel, she would have traveled with their mother Beatrice to Togher after they purchased Feirm Bawn in 1920.
 The sisters quickly befriended many local children even attending Togher National School where she learnt to read Irish.
-Like her sister Anabelle she would undergo her Secondary Education at the Sacred Heart Convent in Brussels in Belgium in 1933.
-This prestigious boarding school was famous for its Winter Garden which can still be viewed today.
+Like her sister Annabel she would undergo her Secondary Education at the Sacred Heart Convent in Brussels in Belgium in 1933.

-( It is thought she also spent some time at Taylor's School for Girls in Galway - *T.B.C. ) Upon finishing her secondary school education , she returned to take up a degree in U.C.C. , Cork City.
+( It is thought she also spent some time at Taylor's School for Girls in Galway - *T.B.C. ) Upon finishing her secondary school education at Sacred Heart Convent , Brussels , she returned to take up a degree in U.C.C. , Cork City.
 She never finished her degree as of 1939 she returned to England to join the Armed Forces at the outbreak of World War 2.

 World War II